Health Professions Programs

 The Office of the University Dean for Health and Human Services is committed to supporting CUNY students as they complete their education and to addressing the growing health care needs of New Yorkers.

 CUNY's new Certificate in Health Coaching and Care Coordination is a five course, 10-credit sequence offered at no tuition cost to workers in the health care, behavioral health and social services sectors.
 Three cohorts of students began the certificate in summer 2012, fall 2012 and spring 2013.
+On August 13, 2013 a Completion Ceremony at Queensborough Community College celebrated 23 students.

 Health Professions Scholars Program, a scholarship and career development initiative funded by the New York City Department of Small Business Services, supported 65 exemplary CUNY students pursuing degrees and jobs in the health sector.
 The project aimed to address workforce shortage areas and growth industries in healthcare.
 The first scholarships were awarded in fall 2009 to students in their first year of clinicals in nursing at NYC College of Technology, Queensborough Community College or Kingsborough Community College, their first year of clinicals in radiologic technology at NYC College of Technology, or upper division classes in medical technology at the College of Staten Island.